-Computer Software 48.0% - 50.0% Diminishing value

-10.0% - 12.50% Straight line

-Branding 50.0% - 50.0% Diminishing value

-d) Impairment of non-current assets
+Computer Software 50.0% - 50.0% Diminishing value Branding 10.0% - 12.50% 50.0% - 50.0% Straight line Diminishing value d) Impairment of non-current assets

 The carrying amounts of Nelson Airport Limited's assets are reviewed at each balance date to determine whether there is any indication of impairment.
 If any such impairment exists, the asset's recoverable amount is estimated.